 Co-operation is relevant at every stage of an investigation, and for every outcome.
 It requires continual and genuine assistance, prompt reporting of wrongdoing, and access to hard copy materials, electronic data and potential witnesses.

 The conduct of internal investigations, witness interviews and legal privilege are becoming fraught battlegrounds.

 Corporates should expect the involvement of multiple agencies across multiple jurisdictions as the co-operation between agencies and authorities increases.

-1 Ali Sallaway, Matthew Bruce, Ben Morgan and Nicholas Williams are partners, and Ruby Hamid is counsel, at Freshfields Bruckhaus Deringer.
+1 Ali Sallaway, Matthew Bruce, Ben Morgan and Nicholas Williams are partners at Freshfields Bruckhaus Deringer.

 2 Where it appears to the FCA that there are circumstances suggesting that a person may be guilty of one of a number of criminal offences (including insider dealing, market abuse, money laundering or certain regulatory breaches under the Financial Services and Markets Act 2000 (FSMA)), it may appoint investigators to conduct an investigation under s.168 FSMA.
 Once that section is invoked, the investigators assume powers under s.171, s.172 or s.173 FSMA to compel information from non-authorised persons (i.e., corporates or individuals who are not authorised or supervised by the FCA) both in the form of documents and in interview.
 Where a criminal investigation has commenced, the powers of compulsion are wider than where the investigation is limited to a regulatory breach.

 3 Principle 11, Principles for Businesses.

 4 s.330 of the Proceeds of Crime Act 2002.